 –Many factors are considered when pricing a fume hood.
 Special features and add-ons will drastically drive the price up or down.
 For instance, a fume hood that will experience explosions compared to one that is used for spill containment, pricing will differ.

 –There were some “Rules of Thumb” that were offered by industry professionals.
 The “Rules of Thumb” that are supposedly based more on experience than theory varied greatly.
 Further showing the difficulty of pinpointing a uniform pricing structure for fume hoods.
-A few industry professionals estimated that anywhere from $1,200 to $2,500 per square foot is the suggested “rule of thumb” to determine the final price of a fume hood.
+A few industry professionals estimated that anywhere from $1,200 to $2,500 per linear foot is the suggested “rule of thumb” to determine the final price of a fume hood.
 That means the cost of a 6 ft fume hood would likely be anywhere from $7,200 up to $15,000, according to industry standards.
 Which may not be too helpful if a more defined price is needed.

 How much does a fume hood cost?